-To practice Savasana, lie on the floor.
+To practice this exercise, which is known as Savasana or Corpse Pose, lie on the floor.
 Turn the palms of your hands upward (this position will help to induce a feeling of relaxation and of mental receptivity).
 The head, neck, trunk, and legs should be in a straight line.
-One should not use a pillow in this position; the flow of blood should be equal to all parts of the body.
+Do not use a pillow in this position; the flow of blood should be equal to all parts of the body.

-I have said that awareness is the necessary precursor of relaxation.
 There are many parts of the body that are tense without our conscious knowledge.
 How are we to become enough aware of them to relax them?
 The answer is, by increasing the tension throughout the body.
-Often it happens on a psychological level that we only overcome our faults when they have become so exaggerated as to be obvious to us.
-The same is true with physical tension.
-The best way to induce preliminary relaxation in the body is first to inhale, tense the whole body (equalizing the flow of tension throughout the body), then throw the breath out and relax the entire body at once.
+The best way to induce preliminary relaxation in the body is first to inhale, tense the whole body, then throw the breath out and relax the entire body at once.

 After this preliminary relaxation (which you may repeat two or three times), lie very still.
 Be aware of your breath, if you like.
 You may watch it in the nostrils, or simply be mentally aware of the rhythmic rise and fall of your navel.
 As your calmness deepens, feel your consciousness becoming centered increasingly at the point between the eyebrows.